m-mounesi/NoteBook-console-file-handling/README.md

-# 📝 Console Note-Taking App
+# 📝 Console Note App

 **Description:**
 A simple Java console application that allows users to write multi-line notes, save them to a `.txt` file, and read them later.
 Includes basic error handling for file operations.